 ACC in danger of being excluded from 2nd straight playoff

-ATLANTA (AP) Clemson's loss at Notre Dame was a severe blow to the ACC's hopes of landing a team in the College Football Playoff.
+ATLANTA — Clemson’s loss at Notre Dame was a severe blow to the ACC’s hopes of landing a team in the College Football Playoff.

 Last weekend’s 35-14 setback at three-loss Notre Dame dropped Clemson (8-1, 6-0) from the list of the nation’s unbeaten teams.
 The Tigers moved from No. 5 down to a season-low No. 12 in this week’s AP Top 25.